maxim-eyengue/Excel/README.md

 # Excel Projects
-Excel spreadsheets to prepare and analyse data.
+Excel spreadsheets for preparing and analysing data.